matomatical/8bIT-Project/README.md

 Before checking out the project, you'll want to have installed the following software:

-* Unity 5
+* Unity 5.4
 * Android 4.1 SDK (available through [Android Studio](https://developer.android.com/studio/index.html)'s SDK Manager)

 #### Deployment Instructions

 Once you have those installed, you'll be able to follow these steps to get the project from the bitbucket repository and into Unity.

-* First you'll want to create a folder for the repository, and then download the repository and put it in that folder.
+* Download the repository, note which folder it is.
 * Next, you'll want to open up Unity.
 * Click on the "Open" button, navigate to and choose the folder you downloaded the repository to.
+* Reimport all assets to make sure all plugins are properly initialized.
+(Right-click `Assets` in the `Project` window and select `Reimport`.)
-* If you haven't already, make sure you've told Unity where the Android SDK is on your computer.
-You can do this by going to Unity preferences, then external tools.
+* If you haven't already, make sure you've told Unity where the Android SDK is on your computer as well as the JDK.
+You can do this by going to Edit -> Preferences, then external tools.
 * All done!
 The project should open up in Unity, no worries!

+##### Setting up the Keystore

+Before the a build can be made, it is necessary to setup the keystore to be used.

+Go to `File > Build Settings > Player Settings > Publishing Settings`.
+Then create a keystore file (or use the android debug key).

 ##### Deploying to Android Device Manually